pfragkiad/ParserTests/README.md

 }
 ```

-That was the hard job now let's use the `CustomTypeParser`:
+Now we can use the `CustomTypeParser` for parsing our custom expression:

 ```cs
 var parser = App.GetCustomParser<CustomTypeParser>();